-Click on the blue links below (found in the Recovery and Treatment Section of the “Easy-to-Read Drug Facts” (teal icon)1 to learn about drug treatment and to find treatment and rehabilitation resources for substance abuse and addictions.
+Links found below lead to the Recovery and Treatment Section of the “Easy-to-Read Drug Facts” (teal icon)1 to learn about drug treatment and to find treatment and rehabilitation resources for substance abuse and addictions.
 You may also find drug treatment centers near you by calling: 1-800-662-HELP(4357), toll-free, 24/7.
 Clicking on the icon below will provide you the following Drug Facts.

 - Why Does a Person Need Treatment?

 - Where Can Someone Find Treatment and Recovery Resources?

 Drugabuse.com (Nationwide Online Treatment Facility and Recovery Resource Directory)